Zilliqa/staking-contract/README.md

-(* The third argument of type Uint128 represents the rewards that this SSN can withdraw. *) (* The fourth argument of type String represents the raw URL for the SSN *) (* The fifth argument of type String represents the URL API endpoint for the SSN *) (* The sixth and the last argument of type String represents the deposit made by the SSN that cannot be considered for reward calculations. *)
+(* The third argument of type Uint128 represents the rewards that this SSN can withdraw. *) (* The fourth argument of type String represents the raw URL for the SSN *) (* The fifth argument of type String represents the URL API endpoint for the SSN *) (* The sixth and the last argument of type Uint128 represents the deposit made by the SSN that cannot be considered for reward calculations. *)
 ```

 The table below presents the mutable fields of the contract and their initial values.